phillipberndt/pqiv/README.markdown

  * Fix cross-compiling with X11 (Debian #913589)
  * Fix resizing in WMs without moveresize support (See #130)
  * Work around GTK bug resulting in crash due to invalid free()
+ * Improve autotools compatibility of the configure script (See #135)

 pqiv 2.10.4
  * Fix output of `montage_mode_shift_y_rows()` in key bindings